 While some definitions of fidelity are really clear (like having sex), others are very much going to be defined by each couple.
 In The Journal of Marriage and Family Therapy (JMFT), Blow reported that a breach of trust has more to do with the perspectives and beliefs of the individuals within the relationship than any overarching norms.
 In other words, the couple creates their own standards.

 [Again, we’re holding this up in the assumption that we’ve already established that there are objective, moral boundaries that must not be crossed.
 Like, no sex outside of marriage.
 We are NOT promoting ‘open’ marriage; we promote the Biblical values of faithful marriage.]

 For example, a wife or husband on a business trip sits down on the airplane beside an attractive, friendly member of the opposite sex.
 For one couple, the expectation might be to limit the interaction to a friendly greeting and then plug in the headphones or read a book.
 They’re comfortable with that boundary.

-For another couple, it may be totally ok to have an engaging conversation and share pictures of your spouse and children.
-No flirting, just friendly and proper, and then that spouse relations the conversation when he/she gets home to the other spouse.
+For another couple, it may be totally OK to have an engaging conversation and share pictures of your spouse and children.
+No flirting, just friendly and proper, and then that spouse relates the conversation when he/she gets home to the other spouse.
 Both spouses in that marriage are comfortable with that boundary.